 It is worth defining what we’d like in terms of an Ultimate Retirement, and seeing if, as AGI is being built, we can give ourselves the best odds of the most desirable (even if no longer a useful) life.

-If there is a shot of achieving such an outcome – we’d certainly have to conceive of and move towards it as early in the process as we can.
+If there is a shot of achieving such an outcome, we’d certainly have to conceive of and move towards it as early in the process as we can.

 .

 (Note: There are arguments that humans would never be in a position to retire, because we will remain the get agents of volition and change in the world – either because (a) AGI will always be inert and unable to conceive of goals like humans can, and/or because (b) we would augment our minds enough to keep up with AGI and remain relevant in an overall “ecosystem” of minds.
-I suspect neither of these scenarios are particularly likely – and that accepting some point of irrelevance and attenuation for hominids is almost certainly best.)
+I suspect neither of these scenarios is particularly likely – and that accepting some point of irrelevance and attenuation for hominids is almost certainly best.)